papaspace/microPFD/README.md

 ## Installation and Usage
-To install the software, download the iOS Pythonita 3 App to your iOS device (iPhone or iPad).
+To install the software, download the iOS Pythonista 3 App to your iOS device (iPhone or iPad).
 Import the files on this GitHub repository and run the Main.py script.

 Usage:
 1. Tap the digital heading display to switch to GPS track.